Here is a bit of information about how this work started.

 After that I started preparing for this work, having no idea where it would take me, nor that it would take so many years.

 In 2018 I published a book called There are few who talk about them.
 It is a diary from 1985, when I made my first note about AIDS, until 2018, where I present notes and interviews with people with AIDS, family members, partners, and also people working with AIDS, nurses, a priest, and an undertaker.
 That is the Swedish part of the work.

 What I will do here is something similar, but most of it has to do with the people I met in San Francisco and Oakland, in 1987.

 It has been my hope to make a book, but I think it is wise to do it this way.
-It is really hard to get a book published, especially on this subject – and I don´t want the people I have interviewed and followed to have given of themselves to me, in vain.
+It is really hard to get a book published, especially on this subject, and so long ago – and I don´t want the people I have interviewed and followed to have given of themselves to me, in vain.